-- 10 Management Committees have a better capacity for mobilization and management of water points, thanks to the training received. - 5 management committees are achieving total economic sustainability for the maintaining of the wells, with more than 1.000 \$ in their cash, earned by selling water at prices accessible to all (10-20 FC per container, depending on quality). - 500 families live in better hygiene conditions, thanks to the awareness raising campaign conducted.
+- 10,000 people (almost 30% of the population of Mambasa) have better access to water (quality and quantity) thanks to six new drilled wells - 10 local engineers are able to build wells independently. - 10 Management Committees have a better capacity for mobilization and management of water points, thanks to the training received. - 5 management committees are achieving total economic sustainability for the maintaining of the wells, with more than 1.000 \$ in their cash, earned by selling water at prices accessible to all (10 to 20 FC per container, depending on quality). - 500 families live in better hygiene conditions, thanks to the awareness raising campaign conducted.

-Table 2 shows the impact of the project on the nine communities.
+Table II shows the impact of the project on the nine communities.
 As shown, the number of direct beneficiaries involved/satisfied by the self-installed wells is very high.
 These results highlight the fundamental role of the methodology applied and its sustainability.
 Indeed after the first well was installed by the local working group with the collaboration of EWB-MI members, another five wells were built without any external technical support, management or maintenance.